KhalidTheCoder/next-cart/README.md

-NextCart
+NextCraft
-NextCart is a modern, full-stack e-commerce demo application built with Next.js, Tailwind CSS, and NextAuth.js.
+NextCraft is a modern, full-stack e-commerce demo application built with Next.js, Tailwind CSS, and NextAuth.js.
 The project showcases a simple product catalog with dynamic routing, a clean and responsive user interface, and user authentication using Google.

 Setup & Installation
 To get this project running locally, follow these steps: